torvalds/linux/Documentation/input/devices/xpad.rst

     > modprobe joydev
     > jstest /dev/js0

-If you're using a normal controller, there should be a single line showing 18 inputs (8 axes, 10 buttons), and its values should change if you move the sticks and push the buttons.
+If you're using a yesrmal controller, there should be a single line showing 18 inputs (8 axes, 10 buttons), and its values should change if you move the sticks and push the buttons.
 If you're using a dance pad, it should show 20 inputs (6 axes, 14 buttons).